Elenor180/Girlfriend-Analyzer-Qt-c-/README.md

 ---

 ## ⚠ Disclaimer
 This project is intended for **educational and entertainment purposes only**.
+Although it may assist in evaluation of certain characteristics of your partner.
-It is not a scientific tool and should not be used to make real-life relationship decisions.
+It is not a scientific tool yet and should not be used to make real-life relationship decisions.